Ancient Art

-Hatshepsut (1479-1458 B.C.E.) was the fifth pharaoh of Egypt’s Eighteenth Dynasty and arguably the most important amongst ancient Egypt’s many female rulers.
+Hatshepsut (c.
+1507-1458 B.C.E.) was the fifth pharaoh of Egypt’s 18th Dynasty and arguably the most important among ancient Egypt’s many female rulers.
 Her 20-year-long reign was an era of peace and prosperity.
-The kingdom thrived under a flourishing economy, a lucrative trade network and successful military campaigns.
+The kingdom thrived under a flourishing economy, a lucrative trade network, and successful military campaigns.
 Hatshepsut’s reign was also a peak period for artistic pursuits, and her mortuary temple at Deir el-Bahri stands out as a fine example of Egypt’s awe-inspiring architectural heritage.
 Many pharaohs that came after her have claimed the temple as their own.

 Rise to Power